From abundance, all benefits flow

 Cray Management Area Councils (CRAMACs)

-CRAMACs (Cray Management Area Councils) are regional councils that represent commercial rock lobster fishers in each quota management area.
+CRAMACs are regional councils that represent the commercial rock lobster industry in each quota management area.
 They work together to monitor the fishery, support research, and advise on sustainable management practices.
-CRAMACs play a key role in protecting the long-term health of New Zealand’s crayfish stocks and the communities that rely on them.
+CRAMACs play a key role in protecting the long-term health of New Zealand’s lobster stocks and the communities that rely on them.

 CRA1